 Public Key

-The Public key, in fact, refers to two keys.
+The Public key refers to two keys.
 The first key is the one you use to encrypt the data, and it is available to everyone, while the second key is the one used to decrypt the data and is only available to a selected number of people.
 In this regard, you will use the first key to encrypt the data, and the recipient will need the second key to decrypt the data and be able to read it.

 Hashed